-We introduced the 5 Conduct Questions for wholesale banking in 2015.
-Since then, leading wholesale banking firms operating in the UK have invested substantial efforts in change programmes related to conduct and culture.
+We introduced this programme in 2015 and the leading wholesale banking firms operating in the UK have invested substantial efforts in change programmes related to conduct and culture.
 This year we have introduced the programme more widely across other sectors of wholesale financial markets.

-When firms started addressing the 5 Conduct Questions, they developed their own definitions of conduct risk.
+The first step in addressing the 5 Conduct Questions was for firms to develop their own definitions of conduct risk.
 As their change programmes evolved, we provided constructive challenge on governance, design and implementation.
 Firms shared their experiences with us, providing examples of what they thought did and didn't work well.

-The FCA's 2018/19 Business Plan sets out our overall objective of improving how financial markets operate and our operational objectives relating to protection of consumers, the integrity of markets and the promotion of competition.
+The FCA's 2019/20 Business Plan sets out our overall objective of improving how financial markets operate and our operational objectives relating to protection of consumers, the integrity of markets and the promotion of competition.
 Among other things, the 5 Conduct Questions programme clearly supports our cross-sector efforts on firms' culture and governance including the role of ‘purpose’.